KU-DO-Lab/peppermint/src/_README.md

 8. `sweep1d.py`: primitive interface which takes an instrument and dispatches a sweep.
 Uses multiple dispatch pattern to supply unique functions which can be called in the same way but implement sweep for each instrument separately. **Will be deprecated in the future** in favor of a generic `Sweep` class which may be configured to sweep inner and outer parameters.
 9. `themes.py`: additional color schemes which may be used by the user.
 10. `utils.py`: broadly defined, general-use functions and classes which are not large enough or do not fit well into their own file.
+11. `loggingmixin.py`: mixin (class that contains methods for use by other classes without having to be the parent class of those other classes) related to logging.
+Specifically, responsible for managing the lifetime of logging.
+For example, consider we want to measure the temperature of the cryostat while sweeping.
+If we set it and forget it, we will not be continuously logging.
+Instead, we need something outside the Setter class which knows how often to, and when to start/stop measuring some value(s).
+12. `./setter.py`: